stilrdim/App-TextToSpeech/README.md

 speak(user_input)
 ```

-Use `speak` to turn text into speech and execute the speech
+Use `speak(content: String)` to turn text into speech and execute the speech

-Use `save` to turn text into speech and save it in an mp3 file
+Use `save(content: String, filename: String` to turn text into speech and save it in an mp3 file

 Use `check_for_stop(user_input: String)` to check if the user input was "stop" or "s", if so, closes the file